Pesto Quiche with sundried tomatoes, you are my new travel buddy.

 - 1/4 teaspoon freshly ground pepper

-- Prepare the pastry crust according to the recipe directions (recipe will yield 2 crusts.
+- Prepare the pastry crust according to the recipe directions (note: the recipe will yield 2 crusts.
 Feel free to either half the recipe or freeze the second half for a later time).

 - Preheat the oven to 425 degrees F. Roll the dough into a 12-inch circle, then fit it into a 9-inch pie plate (not deep dish).
 Trim the crust so it overhangs the plate edge by about 1 inch all the way around, then tuck the edges under at the plate edge and crimp with your fingers or a fork.

 - Prick the bottom of the crust all over with a fork at 1/2-inch intervals, then line the plate with foil or parchment paper.
 Fill with dry beans, uncooked rice, or pie weights, ensuring that the beans or weights are all the way up against the edges of the pan.
 Set on a rimmed baking sheet, then bake for 15 minutes.
 Remove the lining and weights.
 If the crust has puffed up in spots, gently press it back down with a fork.
 Bake, uncovered, for 8-10 additional minutes, until the bottom of the crust is lightly golden.
 Remove from oven and set aside.
 Reduce the oven temperature to 375 degrees F.